OpenGovTN/OpenDataTN/Readme.md

 ---------------
 We use [Kanso](http://kan.so/) as an easy tool to manage the CouchDB databases associated with the various API endpoints.

-Each of the API metadata or data endpoints is going to consist of Kanso (couch)app and reside in a separate directory.
+Each of the API metadata or data endpoints is going to consist of a Kanso (couch)app and reside in a separate directory.

 Kanso is pretty straightforward and allows for collaboration around couch design documents.
 It allows simplifies reuse in views/show/list functions which helps maintainability